-Ken was recently asked to join the Board of Directors for Don Bosco Hall, a private non-profit agency, which provides supportive human services to enhance the quality of life for youth, and their families residing in the Metropolitan Detroit-Wayne County Community.
+Ken was recently elected to the Board of Trustees of the Oakland Schools Education Foundation, and also serves on the Board of Directors for Don Bosco Hall, a private non-profit agency that provides supportive human services to enhance the quality of life for youth and their families residing in the Metropolitan Detroit-Wayne County Community.

 In the videos below, Ken explains the law of medical malpractice, how it can happen, and what compensation is available to victims and their families: